gbadev-org/tonc/content/asm.md

     .word   511
 ```

-Anyway, the bit patterns of table 23.9 is what the processor actually sees when you use an `add` instruction.
+Anyway, the bit patterns of {@tbl:arm-add} is what the processor actually sees when you use an `add` instruction.
 You can see what the other instructions look like in the references I gave earlier, especially the quick references.
 The orthogonality of the whole instruction set shows itself in very similar formatting of a given class of instructions.
 For example, the data instructions only differ by the `TB` field: 4 for `add`, 2 for `sub`, et cetera.

-## 23.4.
-THUMB assembly {#sec-thumb}
+## THUMB assembly {#sec-thumb}

 The THUMB instruction set is a subset of the full list of ARM instructions.
 The defining feature of THUMB instructions is that they're only 16 bits long.
 As a result a function in THUMB can be much shorter than in ARM, which can be beneficial if you don't have a lot of room to work with.
 Another point is that 16bit instructions will pass through a 16bit databus in one go and be executed immediately, whereas execution of 32bit instructions would have to wait for the second chunk to be fetched, effectively halving the instruction speed.
 Remember that ROM and EWEAM, the two main areas for code have 16bit buses, which is why THUMB instructions are advised for GBA programming.